kyma-incubator/compass/tests/director/gateway-integration-tests/README.md

-#  Director auth tests
+#  Gateway Integration tests

+Gateway Integration tests is a collection of the following tests:
+- Playground tests checks if Playground is available through Gateway
+- Viewer tests checks correctness of the `viewer` mutation.
+- Tenant Mapping Handler checks tenant separation
+- Compass Authentication checks different access methods to Director via Gateway

+## Director authentication test scenario
-Compass end to end test scenario consists of the following steps:
+Director authentication test scenario consists of the following steps:
 - Get a Dex token, register the Integration System using this token, and request client credentials for the IntegrationSystem
 - Call Hydra for OAuth 2.0 access token with client_id and client_secret pair - https://github.com/kyma-incubator/examples/tree/master/ory-hydra/scenarios/client-credentials
 - Register an Application as the Integration System